 An “overaward” situation may result if fund(s) have already been disbursed.
 This may happen when the following occurs (some examples):

-- You receive additional resources (if not already accounted for in original aid offer)
+- You receive additional assistance (if not already accounted for in original aid offer)

 - Your residency status changes